hanabi/hanabi.github.io/Reference.md

 * Sometimes, a player will initiate a *Layered Finesse* on a card that is behind a one-away from playable card.
 Normally, this would be quite bad, as the player would blind-play the one-away from playable card, and it would misplay.
 * However, since the *Finesse* target is considered unplayable from the rest of the team, they can be tricked into blind-playing the card.
 This "patches" the *Layered Finesse* problem, and now the layer can be fully unwrapped without issues.
-* The hidden form of the *Patch Finesse* is when the person patching has no idea that a *Patch Finesse* is occuring.
+* The hidden form of the *Patch Finesse* is when the person patching has no idea that a *Patch Finesse* is occurring.
 * For example, in a 5-player game:
   * All of the 1's are played on the stacks.
   * Alice clues red to Emily, which is a *Play Clue* on a red 4.